EvanHei/FileLocker/README.md

 - **Confidentiality**: AES and 3DES encryption.
 - **Integrity**: HMAC integrity checks of stored and transmitted data.
 - **Password Strength Policy**: strong passwords mitigate brute-force attacks.
-- **Password Generator**: passwords generated without the need to manually type, mitigating the effect of keystroke logging malware.
+- **Password Generation**: passwords generated without the need to manually type, mitigating the effect of keystroke logging malware.
 - **Password Management**: password inputs cleared after a set time if the device is left running.
 - **Password-Based Key Derivation**: encryption keys derived from passwords.
 - **Logging**: important events logged such as encryption and decryption.
 - **Constant-Time Comparison**: libraries use constant-time comparison to mitigate timing attacks.
-- **File Shredder**: files deleted without leaving traces by overwriting with random data.
+- **File Shredding**: files deleted without leaving traces by overwriting with random data.
-- **Customization**: selection of different algorithms.
 - **SOLID Principles**: facilitate quick code updates in the case of a new exploit.